alex028502/symbol-selector/readme.md

 Two ways to install it are:
 * download the .deb file from the latest github actions build and install it.
-(there are no released).
-Then point a shortcut at `python3 /usr/share/symbol-selector/main.py`.
+(there are no releases).
+Then point a keyboard shortcut at `python3 /usr/share/symbol-selector/main.py`.
 I used F9.
 * clone the repo and point a keyboard shortcut at `python3 /path/to/symbol-selector/package/usr/share/symbol-selector/main.py`.